decentraland/old-documentation/_posts/development-guide/2018-02-13-3d-model-animations.md

 ## Instance and add an animation clip

-To animate a 3D model, you must create an animation object and add it to a `GLTFShape` component.
+To use one of the animations in a 3D model, you must create a clip object and add it to a `GLTFShape` component.

 ```ts
 let shark = new Entity()